 For development tasks, the user usually needs some elevated permissions (for installing the software), but in Robocorp applications, we avoid requiring admin permissions while running.

 - Professional and Enterprise editions.

-- Windows Server 2019 version or later is strongly recommended due to long path support.
+- Windows Server 2019 version or later with long path support enabled.

 There is no clear statement on the versions of macOS that are officially supported, but the majority rule from Apple seems to be

 the latest two releases are supported, so we aim to adhere to that as well.

 The supported macOS versions at the time of writing are:

 Sonoma was released on the 5th of June 2023; limited tests ran at the time of writing.

 For ARM architecture machines (M1/M2), the support of many tools and libraries is still very limited, so we support those via Rosetta 2 translation layer.

 Supported Linux distributions are specified per component.
 Other Linux distributions may work just fine, but our standard support agreement covers the following.